bryanmax9/AWS-MachineLearningProject/README.md

 # Step 1: Setting Jupiter Lab in AWS and downloading the dataset of images I created in Kaggle

-<h2>⭐ Once you are in your Jupyter lab, use the following codes to enter on the cells</h2>
+<h2>⭐ Step 1: Once you are in your Jupyter lab, use the following codes to enter on the cells</h2>
 On the first 3 cells, we will use "!" to tell Jupiter that we are executing a command line command.
 Otherwise, if it doesn't have "!" than it is python code.
 This command will install Kaggle: